didair/touchlace/docs/README.md

 * 90+ icons for your devices
 * Real time device updates using web sockets
 * Basic configuration of all cards
-* Excellent Sonos integration with grouping and media browser (WIP, promised feature)
+* Excellent Sonos integration with grouping and media browser (WIP)
+* Set up your entire dashboard with GUI - No YAML required!

 ### ...
 Also worth mentioning
 * ✓ All data lives on your device